Canterbury – Guide for Backpackers

 You are spoilt for choice in the Selwyn district, where the ski areas are known as the Selwyn Six.
 Porters Ski area is the closest to Christchurch.
 Craigieburn is a quieter ski area for advanced and expert skiers and riders.
 For backcountry skiing visit Mt Olympus.

 The Mt Cook area has a number of small family-run ski fields, such as Mt Dobson, Roundhill and Ohau Snow Fields.

 A city on the mend after the 2010 and 2011 earthquakes, a backpacking trip to Christchurch is an eye-opener to see the long-term impacts of an earthquake.
 The museum Quake City is a good informant of this.
-The quirky Re:Start Mall is a must-visit with the shops and cafes being inside shipping containers.
+Or take a double-decker or tramway tour to see the highlights of the city.